This policy and associated guidance provide direction for appropriate use of computer systems, networks, and information at WashU.

-WashU students will reference the Student Technology Services Network Use Policy http://sts.wustl.edu/policies/network-use-policy/.
+WashU students will reference the Student Technology Services Network Use Policy.
 When in a faculty or staff position, students are expected to adhere to department and / or school policies for network use.

 Use of WashU Resources

-WashU resources are shared resources available for students, faculty and staff to further educational, research, medical, service and university-related activities and missions.
-Staff, faculty and students should abide by federal, state, and city laws, regulations and university policy.
+WashU resources are shared resources available to further educational, research, medical, service, and university-related activities and missions.
+The WashU community should abide by federal, state, and city laws, regulations and university policy.

 WashU does not monitor the content of web pages or other online communications and is not responsible for the views expressed by individual users.

 Individual university computer systems and departments have varying access requirements and resources.
-Departments or Schools may implement additional computer use guidelines as necessary.
-Copies of such additional computer user guidelines must be provided to Chief Information Security Officer.
+Departments or schools may implement additional computer use guidelines as necessary.
+Copies of such additional computer user guidelines must be provided to the Chief Information Security Officer (CISO).

 Access to WashU Secure Systems

-Students, faculty and staff should be aware of the University’s computer and data classification guidelines prior to utilizing external or personal computing resources through the WashU system.
+WashU Community members should be aware of the university’s computer and data classification guidelines prior to utilizing external or personal computing resources through the WashU system.
 These guidelines are available on the CIO.wustl.edu and informationsecurity.wustl.edu websites.

-Students, faculty and staff are responsible for protecting their account credentials (user IDs and passwords).
-Users should not share credentials used for authentication and access to WashU systems and network verbally or in electronic or written communications.
-Unique credentials are required for all students, faculty and staff to access WashU systems and network.
-Inappropriate access of WashU resources may significantly impact education, research, and patient care and other University activities.
+WashU community members are responsible for protecting their account credentials (user IDs and passwords).
+Users should not share credentials used for authentication and access to WashU systems and networks verbally or in electronic or written communications.
+Unique credentials are required for access WashU systems and networks.

-Devices purchased by a student, faculty or staff member used to access WashU data or network must conform to all WashU policies and device protections based upon data classification accessed, stored or transferred from the device.
+All devices used to access WashU data or networks must conform to all WashU policies and device protections based upon data classification accessed, stored, or transferred from the device.
 It is the responsibility of the device owner to secure the system or data.
-Faculty, staff and students may contact the department or school Help Desk to ensure their personal devices conform.
+Users may contact the department or school help desk to ensure their personal devices conform.

 Misuse of resources

-Students, faculty and staff are responsible for all activity involving their WashU accounts and are granted privileges and responsibilities with these accounts.
-These privileges are not to be used to violate any University policy, or city, state or federal laws or regulations.
-Access may be revoked in cases of misuse or threat to WashU systems and network.
+WashU community members are responsible for all activity involving their WashU accounts and are granted privileges and responsibilities with these accounts.
+These privileges are not to be used to violate any university policy, or city, state, or federal laws or regulations.
+Access may be revoked in cases of misuse or threat to WashU systems and networks.

-Students, faculty and staff are not to use the WashU systems or network to cause harm or perform illegal activities including, but not limited to the following:
+WashU community members are not to use the WashU systems or networks to cause harm or perform illegal activities including, but not limited to the following: